NGDBench: Towards Neural Graph Data Management: Details of Query Generation Module

 \subsection{Management Queries}

 We developed the \textbf{Management Query Template Library} to evaluate the system's transactional capabilities and data integrity under mutation.
 The generation workflow proceeds from Template Construction to Query Sampling: \begin{enumerate} \item \textbf{Template Construction}: We first define parameterized query skeletons (e.g., \texttt{CREATE (n:Person {id: \$id})}) covering standard graph mutation logic. \item \textbf{Parameter Instantiation}: To generate executable queries, we sample concrete values for these parameters.
 Data generators inject valid IDs and attributes to ensure the queries are semantically valid against the current graph schema. \item \textbf{Batch Assembly}: Finally, these instantiated query instances are organized into Batches.
-Each batch represents a logical unit of work designed to simulate real-world transactional sequences. \end{enumerate}

-A single batch is strictly structured as a sequence of $K$ steps (where \$K=5\$ in our standard configuration).
-Each step constitutes an Operation-Validation Pair:
+Each batch represents a logical unit of work designed to simulate real-world transactional sequences. \end{enumerate} A single batch is strictly structured as a sequence of $K$ steps (standard configuration $K=5$), with each step constituting an Operation-Validation Pair.
+This pair consists of an Operation Template, which executes a mutation using operators including Create , Delete, Set, and Remove, to modify the graph state, and a corresponding Validation Template, a read-only query designed to immediately verify the effect of the preceding operation (e.g., confirming a node deletion).

 \textbf{Operation Template ($t{op}$)}: A mutation query template utilizing operators such as Create, Delete, Set, or Remove.
 This template modifies the graph state.

 \textbf{Validation Template ($t{val}$)}: A corresponding read-only query template designed to verify the immediate effect of the preceding operation.